istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 {{< boilerplate ambient-alpha-warning >}}

-Since the ambient functionality is currently at an alpha release level, the following is a list of feature restrictions or caveats in ambient alpha.
-These restrictions are expected to be addressed/removed in future software releases as ambient graduates to beta and eventually General Availability.
+The following is a list of feature restrictions or caveats in ambient mode alpha.
+These restrictions are planned to be addressed or removed in future releases.

-1. **Kubernetes (K8s) only:** Istio in ambient mode is currently only supported for deployment on Kubernetes clusters.
+1. **Kubernetes only:** Istio in ambient mode is currently only supported for deployment on Kubernetes clusters.
 Deployment on non-Kubernetes endpoints such as virtual machines is not currently supported.

 1. **No Istio multi-cluster support:** Only single cluster deployments are currently supported for Istio ambient mode.

 1. **TCP/IPv4 only:** In the current release, TCP over IPv4 is the only protocol supported for transport on an Istio secure overlay tunnel (this includes protocols such as HTTP that run between application layer endpoints on top of the TCP/ IPv4 connection).

-1. **Converting existing Istio deployments to ambient mode:** ambient mode can only be enabled on a new Istio mesh control plane that is deployed using ambient profile or ambient helm configuration.
-An existing Istio mesh deployed using a pre-ambient profile for instance can not be dynamically switched to also enable ambient mode operation.
+1. **Cannot transparently convert existing Istio deployments to ambient mode:** Ambient mode can only be enabled on a new Istio mesh control plane that is deployed using the ambient `istioctl` profile or Helm configuration.
+An existing Istio mesh deployed using a sidecar profile cannot be dynamically switched to enable ambient mode.

 1. **Restrictions with Istio `PeerAuthentication`:** as of the time of writing, the `PeerAuthentication` resource is not supported by all components (i.e. waypoint proxies) in Istio ambient mode.
 Hence it is recommended to only use the `STRICT` mTLS mode currently.
 Like many of the other alpha stage caveats, this shall be addressed as the feature moves toward beta status.